vandenman/Bayesrel/README.md

     gibbs sampling from the joint conditional distributions of a factor model in the case of omega additionally, the bayesian posterior mcmc objects are provided, which allow for further analysis

+    BEWARE: this is a work in progress. the basic features all work, yet the help and documentation is widely incomplete.